alexjnim/rec_sys_collab_filter/README.md

 Key library in use:
 Sci-Kit Surprise

-Guidance from online resources:
+Sci-Kit Surprise Documentation
-Building Recommender Systems with Machine Learning and AI by Frank Kane Sci-Kit Surprise Documentation
+Practical Recommender Systems by Kim Falk
+Hands-On Recommendation Systems with Python by Rounak Banik